bigskysoftware/htmx/www/docs.md

 ### <a name="indicators"></a> [Request Indicators](#indicators)

 When an AJAX request is issued it is often good to let the user know that something is happening, since the browser will not give them any feedback.
-You can accomplish this in HTMx by using the [kt-indicator](/attributes/kt-indicator) attribute, the `kutty-show-indicator` class and some CSS.
+You can accomplish this in kutty by using the [kt-indicator](/attributes/kt-indicator) attribute, the `kutty-show-indicator` class and some CSS.

 By default the `kutty-show-indicator` class will be put on the element issuing the request.
 This can be used to show a